Archduchess Maria Theresa of Austria (1762–1770)

 Archduchess Maria Theresa of Austria (Maria Theresia Elisabeth Philippine Luise Josepha Johanna; Mary Theresa Elisabeth Philippine Louise Josepha Joan; 20 March 1762 – 23 January 1770) was a daughter of Joseph II, Holy Roman Emperor, and his first wife, Isabella of Parma.
+By birth, she was a member of the ruling House of Habsburg.

-Life
+Biography

-Maria Theresa's parents, Crown Prince Joseph and Princess Isabella of Parma, were married in Vienna on 16 October 1760.
-In late 1761, Isabella became pregnant and on 20 March 1762, she delivered a daughter who was christened Maria Theresia Elisabeth Philippine Louise Josephe Johanna and was styled Archduchess of Austria.
-On her maternal side, little Maria Theresa descended from people such as the first Bourbon King of Spain, Philip V of Spain.
-On her paternal side, she descended from the famous Maria Theresa and her husband, Francis I, Holy Roman Emperor.
-Her ancestors could be traced to as far as Charles I Magnus, a ninth-century Holy Roman Emperor.
+Maria Theresa's parents, Archduke Joseph of Austria and Princess Isabella of Parma, were married in Vienna on 16 October 1760.
+In late 1761, Isabella became pregnant and on 20 March 1762, she delivered a daughter who was christened Maria Theresia Elisabeth Philippine Louise Josephe Johanna and styled as an archduchess of Austria.
+On her maternal side, Maria Theresa has descended from the first Bourbon king of Spain, Philip V. She was also a great-great-granddaughter of the twice deposed King of Poland and last Duke of Lorraine and Bar, Stanisław I, who was still alive the time of her birth.
+On her paternal side, she was a granddaughter of Holy Roman Empress Maria Theresa and her husband, Holy Roman Emperor Francis I, who preceded Stanisław at the throne of Lorraine.

-When the little archduchess was a little over a year old, her mother died a week after giving birth to Archduchess Marie Christine, who died a few moments after being born.
+When she was a little over a year old, her mother died a week after giving birth to her only sibling, Archduchess Marie Christine, who died a few moments after being born.
 Her father was inconsolable and found refuge in his infant daughter, whom he referred to as his "second self".
 Maria Theresa was also close to her youngest paternal aunt, Archduchess Maria Antonia, just seven years her senior.
-She was Empress Maria Theresa's first grandchild.
+She was also Empress Maria Theresa's first grandchild.